 White-Plumb Farm Learning Center

 Listed on the National Register of Historic Places, White-Plumb Farm Learning Center is a Colorado Centennial Farm— run by the same family for over 100 years before it was donated to the City of Greeley Museums!
 The property was settled in 1881 by Civil War Veteran Charles White as a turn of the century tree claim.
-During the last two years, the farm house on the property has undergone significant renovation and the outbuildings have been re-purposed for potential education programs.
+The agriculture fields utilize a flood irrigation system.

 Historic Property Information